At Willowbrook Dental Clinic, we perform root canal procedures when the nerve of a tooth is affected by decay or infection.

 Next, the pulp chamber, and any infected root canal, is cleaned of all diseased pulp and reshaped.
 Medication may be inserted into the area to fight bacteria.

 Depending on the condition of the tooth, the crown may then be sealed temporarily to guard against re-contamination, or the tooth may be left open to drain, or we may fill the canals right away.
 The pulp chamber and canal(s) are filled with rubber-like material to prevent re-contamination.

 If the tooth remains weak, a post may be inserted above the canal filling to reinforce it.
-Once filled, the area is permanently sealed.
-Finally, a gold or porcelain crown is placed over the tooth to help strengthen its structure and improve appearance.
+Once filled, the area is sealed.
+Finally, a gold or porcelain crown is placed over the tooth to try and strengthen its structure and improve appearance.

 What are the risks and complications?

 Over 95 percent of root canal procedures are successful.

 Sometimes though, the procedure needs to be redone due to diseased canal offshoots or the fracturing of canal filing instrument used (both of which rarely occur).

 Once in a while, a root canal therapy will fail altogether, which is marked by a return of pain.

 Due to natural tissue inflammation, you may feel some discomfort for a few days> this doesn't last long and can be controlled by an over-the-counter analgesic.
 A follow-up exam will be scheduled to monitor tissue healing.